VUIIS/dax/docs/howtofs/README.rst

 .. code-block:: bash

-   mv FS6v1.2.3.sif FS6_v1.2.3.simg
+   mv FS6_v1.2.3.sif FS6_v1.2.3.simg

-6. Create a virtual environment for DAX (Skip if you already have dax installed)
+6. Create a virtual environment for DAX (skip if you have already installed dax)

 .. code-block:: bash